-Over the data period, temperature measurements varied from 3.92 to 13.32 °C for the freshwater stations and 7.72 to 14.84 for the Estero (ESA-20) station.
-As expected during winter conditions, all stations met temperature objectives during the all sampling events during the data period.
-Despite having warmer than usual winter daytime maximum temperatures, the frequency of frost events kept stream temperatures low throughout the data period.
-AMC-80, the upstreammost sampling station, continued to exhibit the highest temperatures of all of the freshwater stations.
+Over the data period, temperature measurements varied from 10.66 to 21.56 °C for the freshwater stations and 14.81 to 21.58 for the Estero (ESA-20) station.
+The warmer temperatures measured during the May 30 sampling event (ranging from 12.19 to 21.56) exceeded water quality objectives for sensitive aquatic organisms at two locations, AMC-80 and ESA-20.
+AMC-80, the upstream-most sampling station, continued to exhibit the highest temperatures of all of the freshwater stations.
 It is of concern that this site is exceeding temperature objectives, but it appears that these temperatures are not persisting downstream.
 Since the collected measurements were grab samples, this information is not conclusive of the maximum temperature conditions, a future monitoring recommendation would be to install continuous temperature loggers to capture diurnal and seasonal variations, particularly during the summer months when temperatures are of concern.